daerol/gmaps-scraper/README.md

 This is personal project and not completed, tweaked the code based of [this](https://github.com/MightyKyloRen/GoogleMapsScrapping) for my own usage.

 Changelogs:
-- Extended the scrape list to allow more scrapes
+- Extended the download list to allow more scrapes
 - Optimised the initial codes by removing some duplicated codes (try/except and for-loop) and also include code reusability
 - Added more informational print statements to allow me to debug and understand number of scrape queries i'm receiving.